circleofwilliams/alx-system_engineering-devops/0x15-api/README.md

-## API
+# API

-This folder test for knowledge on API in general and the REST API specifically. it contains python scripts to interact and perform various activities via an API
+This folder contains scripts that test for knowledge on how to access contents with api, specifically the predictable REST API